Immortal2333/Telomeres_and_Centromeres/README.md

 ### Find centromeres by using IGV
 Please download IGV from [offical website](https://software.broadinstitute.org/software/igv/download) first.\
 \
 Please prepare four type of files: `genome.fa`, `genome.gff3`,  `TE_XXX.split.gff3`, and `trf_XXXbp.split.gff3`.
-And then put them into IGV to visual your data.
+And then put them into IGV to visualize your data.
 You can zoom in and out and divide core centromeric region according to the density of genome annotation, TE and TRF as follows.\
 \
 You can see the low frequency peak of `genome.gff3` and `TE_XXX.split.gff3` in centromeric regions, while there is the high frequency peak of (top five) `trf_XXXbp.split.gff3`.\
 \
 ![IGV_all](https://github.com/Immortal2333/Telomeres_and_Centromeres/blob/main/pics/IGV_all.jpg)<!-- -->\
 \
-In grape, you can find the top five of repeat units that are 107 and its times, such as 214bp, 321bp, 428bp, etc., in most of chromesomes. \
+In grape, you can find the top five repeat units that are 107 and its times, such as 214bp, 321bp, 428bp, etc., in most of chromosomes. \
 \
 ![IGV_chr01](https://github.com/Immortal2333/Telomeres_and_Centromeres/blob/main/pics/IGV_chr01.jpg)<!-- -->